 FIFA: Brand overview

 FIFA is the supreme governing body for football games and regional clubs.
 It was founded in 1904 to monitor competitions between teams from several European countries.
 Thus, the federation founders are France, Denmark, Belgium, Spain, Switzerland, the Netherlands, and Sweden.
 Today, this list has expanded significantly since the international service includes six confederations, in which representatives of all continents are members.
-These are South America, Oceania, North and Central America with the Caribbean, Europe, Asia, Africa.
+These are South America, Oceania, North and Central America, with the Caribbean, Europe, Asia, and Africa.
 The head office of the sports association is located in Zurich (Switzerland).

 Meaning and History

-The need to establish a single supervisory body for competitions by football associations was acute at the beginning of the 20th century.
+The need to establish a single supervisory body for football associations’ competitions was acute at the beginning of the 20th century.
 The reason is the huge growth in the popularity of this sport in the international arena.
 As a result, FIFA was founded at the headquarters of the USFSA (Union des Sociétés Françaises de Sports Athlétiques).
 Its first president was Robert Guérin, who was replaced in 1906 by the Englishman Daniel Burley Woolfall.
 For all the years of its existence, the international association has had five emblems.

 What is FIFA?